Sorrow446/DAV-Save-Tool/README.md

 ## Goal
 Goal is to be able to inject others' appeances into other saves.
 The game can only do this at the start of a new save.

-## Some notes
-- I'm able to modify blocks and rebuild saves and have the game load them fine.
-Body proportions are stored as f32s, but the game clamps them to 1 so setting them out of range in your save won't work.
-- The character's appearance and inventory are stored in blocks inside the second block.
-They start with `.....name...RPGPlayerExtent`?
-- There's two unknown lots of data in the header.
-If you know what they store, let me know.
-- The version u32 may be a block count and not a version, though, I'm sure it's just a version.

 ## Specs
 |Name|Description|
 | --- | --- |